 Immaculate Heart principals were great women of vision who are remembered with affection and love.
 Names that trigger most memories are those of Sister Nepomucen, Sister Eulalia, Mother Eucharia, Kathleen Lucitt, Ruth Anne Murray & Virginia Hurst.

 In 1948, the auditorium building was added to the high school.
 In 1973, the original convent building was condemned by the city and was torn down.
 It was replaced by a classroom/library building.
 The Jo Anne Cotsen Building (formerly the Immaculate Heart College Student Union Building) was purchased from the American Film Institute in 1983.
-The original swimming pool was replaced by a competition-size pool in 1985; and a small chapel, La Capilla de Maria, was dedicated on December 8, 1987.
+The original swimming pool was replaced by a competition-sized pool in 1985; and a small chapel, La Capilla de Maria, was dedicated on December 8, 1987.

 A science/computer building and a student/faculty center opened in the fall of 1990, and in 1992, a playing field was completed.
 In the summer of 1998, major renovation on the auditorium building was begun.
 The Visual Arts Department was remodeled to create two large classrooms for the studio arts and a computer graphics laboratory.
 In the summer of 2005, the old shower/dressing room facility adjacent to the swimming pool was replaced by a two-story structure containing a weight room, showers, and lockers as well as office, meeting and storage space for the high school and middle school athletics programs.